timbotro/kt-vault-runner/README.md

 ## Description
 > :warning: Use at own risk, no responsibility taken for loss of funds!
+>
-This is a self minting script for kintsugi vault operators.
+This is a self minting script for kintsugi vault operators to submit issue requests against their own vault whilst keeping it closed to outsiders.

 Often when opening your vault, participants will initiate issue requests which will never complete.
 This is not only annoying having to wait 1-2 days for them to expire, and during this time it can be very capital efficient.

 This script will submit an atomic batched transaction which will:

 1. Open the vault